LinearDigressions/BoyerMathResearchSY22/README.md

 # Dimension Reduction Research 2022-2023

-This repository includes projects completed under the supervision of Dr. Nan Wu from the University of Texas at Dallas
+This repository includes several projects completed under the supervision of Dr. Nan Wu from the University of Texas at Dallas

 Algorithms Implemented:
 * Diffusion Map Algorithm